This article will help you set up and start using Modo CL, a command line version of Modo.

 log.toConsole true log.toConsoleRolling true scene.open "path/path/scene.lxo" @ChangeRenderFrameRange.pl 1 10 1 render.animation "path/path/renderName" PNG app.quit

-NOTE: The paths will need to be amended.
-You can change the frame range (format: <first> <last> <stepsize>).
-PNG can change to other formats:
+NOTE: The paths will need to be amended to match your environment.
+You can change the frame range (format: <first> <last> <stepsize>) and the file type if desired:

 Launching from a File:

-You can pass a list of commands from file which can be redirected to, upon launch.
-Modo will automatically quit after executing the file.
+You can pass a list of commands from a file which will then be run on launch.
+Modo will automatically quit after executing the command file.
 For example:

-- Save a file with the commands written in, as commands.txt
+- Save a file with the desired commands listed within as "commands.txt"

 modo_cl.exe < commands.txt